isItObservable/Episode-9----SqlCommenter/README.md

 ### II.
 Create the Cloud SQL database
 #### 1. Google SQL instance
-The current solution requires the usage of a PostgreSQl database hosted in Google SQL
+The current solution requires the usage of a PostgreSQL database hosted in Google SQL
 ```
 export INSTANCE_NAME=sqlcommenterDemo
 export REGION=us-central1